GreysonElkins/amerisave-challenge/README.md

 This was completed as a code challenge in an application to work at Amerisave.
+The original prompt is included here as `coding_challenge_prompt.txt`.
 The app was built with Typescript and Node.js and is designed to created a file for each log that tallies how many times an email appears in the original file.
 The output is included here.

 In order to run this locally:
 * clone down the repo